matn7/CS-Notes/src/main/java/mutithreading/README.md

 ## Lock Free

-- Majority of multi-threaded programming is still done with locks.
+- Majority of multi-threaded programming still done with locks.
 - Locks have great software and hardware support.
 - Most concurrency issues (race conditions, data races) can be addressed with locks.